Admissions

 Résumé

 Describe your RN work experience, with dates, positions, and a brief description of responsibilities, including evidence of leadership in practice.
-Provide your educational background, a Washington State RN license number, and a list any certifications.
+Provide your educational background, a Washington State RN license number, and a list of certifications.
 Identify professional involvement, accomplishments, awards, volunteer work, publications, and/or committee leadership and/or membership.

 Statement of purpose